TaskManager

 # given, small sequential jobs are executed with `mpi_runner`.

-shell_runner_options # Similar to mpi_runner_options but for the runner used on the front-end.
+shell_runner_options: # Similar to mpi_runner_options but for the runner used on the front-end.

 pre_run: # List of commands (strings) executed before the run (DEFAULT: empty)